3 KPIs You Should Track to Make Sure You’re Not Wasting Your Time

 Randomly jumping around can FEEL like you’re moving the needle.
 But how can you actually know?

-Not long ago, I treated my KPIs like I treated my credit card bill.
-I kept that Chrome tab CLOSED and hoped for the best.
+Not long ago, I treated my KPIs like I treated my credit card bill, and I kept that Chrome tab CLOSED and hoped for the best.
 I once went six weeks without so much as glancing at my most important metrics.

-It was painful at first, but I credit it with getting my business on track.
+It was painful initially, but I credit it with keeping my business on track.
 Knowing my business KPIs helped me FOCUS and not waste my time on stuff that didn’t matter.

-So, I’d like to share the metrics I focused on, show how they helped me focus, give tips on how to improve them, and provide a template spreadsheet that you can use to begin this process TODAY.
+So, I’d like to share the metrics I focused on, show how they helped me focus, give tips on improving them and provide a template spreadsheet that you can use to begin this process TODAY.

 Your KPIs don’t need to be a dry, convoluted spreadsheet that you spend hours updating.
 For an online business, you can pull this off by only monitoring three metrics: